 First, a change-request form must be completed

-The person requesting the change should complete the top portion of the change request form (see the figure below).
+The person requesting the change should complete the top portion of the change request form (see figure).

 When you receive the change request, give it a number and record it on your change log.
 If you recall, this is merely a record of each change request that is received and the status of the change request.
 Let's suppose you receive a change request for a department move request that adds 25 individuals and all of their equipment and materials to the move list.
 The justification is that one of the vice presidents has identified additional people who need to be included due to an impending department merger.